deliteser112/laravel-chat-app-ai-integration/README.md

-# Dockerized Laravel Dev Stack
+# Laravel Chat App with AI integration

-This repository provides a Docker setup and Makefile to run a Laravel app with Redis and a Pusher‑compatible websockets server (Soketi).
+This repository is Chat App which provides a Docker setup and Makefile to run a Laravel app with Redis and a Pusher‑compatible websockets server (Soketi).
 It also includes handy `make` commands for building, starting, migrating, seeding, testing, and viewing logs.

 ---